3 Data-Driven Ways to Reach More Customers

 With better insight into audience attributes, priorities, and behavior, you have a better opportunity to create customized communications that will prove to your audience that you understand and know how to meet their needs and desires.

 It’s obvious that you’ll want to always be searching for new channels, but it’s also important to make sure all of your channels are also working together.
 This is called omnichannel marketing and it’s a tried-and-true strategy.
 In fact, campaigns that use three or more channels have a 90% higher retention rate than single-channel campaigns.

 Omnichannel marketing is a way to ensure that your current audience and the audience you are trying to reach all receive a unified message that reflects their relationship with your brand.
 For instance, your cosmetic company might run an Instagram advertisement for getting a percentage off of products if customers sign up for a rewards program.
 People who watch and interact with that ad might sign up for your reward’s program on your company’s website.
 By signing up, automated emails could be triggered that offer discounts, deals, and more.
 Through all of these channels, you’ve managed to expand your reach considerably.

 Now you can collect and analyze data from all of these channels, creating a comprehensive view of your buyers that will help you personalize even more effective messages and interactions for your audience in the future.

-You can extend the reach of your audiences using Narrative’s data commerce platform.
+You can extend the reach of your audiences using Narrative’s data collaboration platform.
 We offer quick and easy solutions for data onboarding, data enrichment and identity resolution.
 You’ll be able to append your customer profiles with additional attributes, find new sources of information about your customers, and match data between platforms and applications.
 You’ll never pay for the same data point twice, and we ensure that all the data you acquire is quality, transparent, and relevant.